 On what dates does Parham open?

-We are open on Wednesdays, Thursdays, Fridays, Sundays and Bank Holidays from Sunday 25th April to Sunday 10th October 2021.
+In 2023 Parham will be open on Wednesdays, Thursdays, Fridays, Sundays and Bank Holidays from Easter Sunday, 9th April, until Sunday 8th October.

 At what time does Parham open?

 The Gardens open at 12 Noon.
-The House remains closed for now.
+The House opens at 2pm.
 The last admission is at 4:30pm.
+Parham closes at 5pm.

 How do I get to Parham?